JC-Latino-2021/JC-Latino-2021/README.md

 <h1 align="center">Hi 👋, I'm Jean Carlo Latoure</h1>
 <h3 align="center">A passionate Front-End Developer from Canada</h3>

-- 🔭 I’m currently looking for a full-time job as a Front-End Developer or as a Webmaster.
+- 🔭 I have 15 years of experience working as a webmaster with my last employer.

-- 🤝 I have 15 years of experience working as a webmaster with my last employer, where I planned, developed, deployed, and maintained their website from scratch to finish.
+- 🤝 I have planned, developed, deployed, and maintained their website from scratch to finish.

 - 🌱 Within the last year I have taken classes about: React, TypeScript, Generative AI, and AI Prompts.